 Outdated WordPress & PHP Versions

-For the same reason, WordPress team releases patches and newer versions with updated security mechanism.
+For the same reason, the WordPress team releases patches and newer versions with updated security mechanisms.
 Running older versions of PHP can cause incompatibility issues.
 As WordPress runs on PHP, it requires an updated version to operate properly.

-As per WordPress official statistics, 42.6% of users are still using various older versions of WordPress.
+As per WordPress's official statistics, 42.6% of users are still using various older versions of WordPress.

 Whereas only 2.3% WordPress sites are running on latest PHP version 7.2.

 How to prevent, and fix Outdated WordPress & PHP Versions

 This one is an easy one.
 You should always update your WordPress installation to the latest version.
 Make sure you always use the latest version (remember to always do a backup before upgrading).
 As for upgrading PHP, once you have tested your WordPress site for compatibility, you can change the version of PHP.